bossman48/GLADIGATOR/README.md

 ## Note

 The DisGeNET API, which previously offered free access to gene–disease association data for developers, has transitioned to a paid service model and is no longer openly available.
 To ensure continued usability, the project provides comprehensive datasets in the `source-files` folder.
-These pre-collected files contain all the necessary information for the GLADIGATOR model to operate, allowing users to work with gene–disease associations without requiring API access or incurring additional costs.
+These pre-collected files contain all the necessary information for the GLaDiGAtor model to operate, allowing users to work with gene–disease associations without requiring API access or incurring additional costs.

 This note applies **exclusively** to users who intend to retrieve **GDA (gene–disease associations)** and **DDA (disease–disease associations)** data from the DisGeNET platform.
 For all other users, the datasets included in the repository are sufficient to continue working without requiring direct API access.